-The Three Rivers SWMD has agreed to provide the necessary funds from their operating budget to assist the FCWI in the Garrison Creek Stream Clean-Up.
+The Three Rivers SWMD has agreed to provide the necessary funds from their operating budget to assist the FCWI in the Lick Creek Stream Clean-Up.

 At the time this watershed plan was being developed, the Fayette County SWCD was providing cost-share funds to residents and landowners to plug abandoned wells.
 The FCSWCD had acquired those funds from the Indiana Association of Soil and Water Conservation District's Clean Water Indiana program.
 It is a possibility that the FCSWCD could obtain additional funds from that organization or other similar entities.
-Additional funding needs will be assessed as implmention occurs.
+Additional funding needs will be assessed as implementation occurs.

-V. Forested Land in the Garrison Creek Watershed
+V. Forested Land in the Lick Creek Watershed

 According to the U.S. Forest Service inventory data, Fayette County is approximately 20% to 25% forested with virtually all of that acreage being owned by private landowners.
-The bulk of the forests are located in the southern half of the county in Orange, Columbia, and Jackson Townships.
-The Garrison Creek watershed, located in Columbia Township, is comprised of approximately 8,409 acres of deciduous forest and approximately 24 acres of coniferous forest according to GAP Land Use Data (Figure 5-1).
-Combined, forestland makes up nearly 51% of the watershed.
+However, the Lick Creek watershed, located in Posey and Harrison Townships, possesses only 755 acres of deciduous forest and 2 acres of coniferous forest according to GAP Land Use Data (Figure 5-1).
+Combined, forestland exists only within 8% of the watershed.